PaulZC/IridiumSBD/README.md

 Also included is a correction for Issue [#12 weak diagnostics](https://github.com/mikalhart/IridiumSBD/issues/12).

+Also included a fix to let the serial Ring example work properly.

 ## License

 Like versions 1 and 2 of Mikal's library, this version is also distributed under a